-I am a natural and cultural interpretive guide, wilderness adventure leader, wildlands advocate, environmental educator, international community development practitioner, sustainability supporter, nonprofit consultant, world traveler and happy human.
+I am a nature and cultural interpretive guide, wilderness adventure leader, wildlands/wildlife advocate, environmental educator, international community development practitioner, sustainability supporter, nonprofit consultant, world traveler and happy human.

 I started my career as an environmental educator, wilderness guide, and mentor to young adults, including economically disadvantaged and at-risk youths.
-During my 30s and 40s, I was a nonprofit executive for two regional environmental conservation organizations.
-I spent my 50s working in various sectors of the international development world, having shifted my career focus from conserving natural communities in the U.S. Northern Rockies to sustaining human and natural communities in developing countries throughout the world.
+During my 30s and 40s, I was a nonprofit executive for two regional environmental organizations focused on land and wildlife conservation.
+I spent my 50s working in various sectors of the international development world, working to sustain human and natural communities in developing countries.

-1) nonprofits in developing tours and other types of field trips for their donors;
+1) nonprofits in designing and implementing tours and other types of field trips for their donors;

 2) travel companies in designing and implementing unique/chartered tours for their clients/guests.